seahorn/clam/README.md

 download the following package at the root directory:

 * [dsa-seahorn](https://github.com/seahorn/dsa-seahorn): ``` git clone https://github.com/seahorn/dsa-seahorn.git ```

-`dsa-seahorn` is also needed to resolve indirect calls (i.e., function pointers).

 Then, the compilation steps are: